zkSocial/Solina/README.md

 # zkLambda

-This is a draft proposal for provable anonymous functions as a platform.
+This is a draft proposal for provable anonymous functions.

 ## Motivation